aljorge2/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Master's student studying Computational Life Sciences at Arizona State University.
-I research sex differential gene expression in viral-mediated Hepatocellular Carcinoma.
-I also am helping develop a CURE at ASU Online and analyzing the engagement of students in the course.
+My name is Annika Jorgensen I am currently a Master's student at Arizona State University studying Computational Life Sciences.
+I currently research sex differential in sex chromosomes and helping develop a CURE (Course Based Undergraduate Research Experience) at ASU and researching student engagement within that class.
+My hobbies include reading, hiking and rock climbing.
+My career goal is to become a bioinformatician in industry.
 {style="text-align: justify;"}